Military Housing Lawyers

 Attorney Dustin Whetsel has held several legal positions in the Marine Corps such as:

-- First Marine Judge Advocate assigned to Headquarters and Service Battalion at Parris Island
+- First Marine Judge Advocate assigned as Victims’ Legal Counsel at Parris Island

-- Deputy Staff Judge Advocate providing general legal advice to MCAS Commanding Officers and 10 additional commanders located aboard MCAS
+- Deputy Staff Judge Advocate providing legal advice to the MCAS Beaufort Commanding Officer and to the 10 additional commanders located aboard MCAS Beaufort

-- Military Justice Officer responsible for prosecuting all courts-martial on behalf of the MCA's Commanding Officer and 10 additional commanders located aboard MCAS Beaufort
+- Military Justice Officer responsible for prosecuting all courts-martial on behalf of the MCAS Beaufort Commanding Officer and 10 additional commanders aboard MCAS Beaufort

 He is also a decorated Veteran, being awarded with: